Hiromi Uehara

-Hiromi Uehara (上原 ひろみ, Uehara Hiromi) (born March 26, 1979), often known mononymously as Hiromi, is a Grammy Award winning Japanese jazz composer and pianist.
+Hiromi Uehara (上原 ひろみ, Uehara Hiromi) (born March 26, 1979), often known mononymously as Hiromi, is a Japanese jazz composer and pianist.
 She is known for her virtuosic technique, energetic live performances and blending of musical genres such as stride, post-bop, progressive rock, classical, nu jazz and fusion in her compositions.
 In 2021, she performed at the opening ceremony of the 2020 Tokyo Olympics.

 Biography

 Uehara was born on March 26, 1979 in Hamamatsu, Japan.
-She started learning piano at the age of six and was introduced to jazz by her piano teacher Noriko Hikida when she was eight.
+She began playing piano at age six and was introduced to jazz by her teacher Noriko Hikida when she was eight.
 At age 14, she played with the Czech Philharmonic Orchestra.
-When she was 17 years old, she met Chick Corea by chance in Tokyo and was invited to play with him at his concert the next day.
+When she was 17, she met Chick Corea by chance in Tokyo and he invited her to play with him at his concert the next day.

 Early career

-After being a jingle writer for a few years for Japanese companies such as Nissan, she enrolled to study at Berklee College of Music in Boston, Massachusetts.
-There, she was mentored by Ahmad Jamal and had already signed with jazz label Telarc before her graduation, releasing the album Another Mind in 2003; she graduated later that year.
+After writing jingles for a few years for Japanese companies such as Nissan, she enrolled to study at Berklee College of Music in Boston, Massachusetts.
+There, she was mentored by Ahmad Jamal and signed with Telarc before her graduation, releasing the album Another Mind in 2003; she graduated later that year.
 That album shipped gold in Japan (with sales in excess of 100,000 units) and was named Jazz Album of the Year by the Recording Industry Association of Japan.

 After graduating from Berklee, Hiromi continued to write, record, and tour, releasing albums Brain (2004) and Spiral (2006).
 In 2006, she formed the group Hiromi's Sonicbloom with bassist Tony Grey, drummer Martin Valihora, and guitarist David Fiuczynski, subsequently releasing albums Time Control (2006) and Beyond Standard (2008) with the group.
 In 2011, Hiromi won the Grammy Award for Best Contemporary Jazz Album as part of the Stanley Clarke Band.

+An anime film adaptation of Blue Giant (manga) produced by NUT was announced on October 21, 2021 with Hiromi composing and performing the piano segments of the film.
+It is directed by Yuzuru Tachikawa, based on a screenplay by Number 8, with character design by Yūichi Takahashi (who also served as the film's chief animation director) and original music and soundtrack by Hiromi Uehara.
+It was originally set to premiere in 2022, but was shifted to February 17, 2023.